There is so much to love about this potato galette, we hardly know where to begin!

 Instructions

-- Preheat oven to 425 F. Gently unfold your thawed puff pastry dough onto a lightly floured surface or a piece of parchment on a rimmed baking sheet.
-(The latter is easier because you won't have to transfer it later!)
+- Preheat oven to 425°F (218°C).
+Gently unfold thawed puff pastry onto a lightly floured surface or directly onto parchment on a rimmed baking sheet (easiest for baking).

 Notes

-- Cheese: if not using havarti, the following would work well: fontina, gruyere, monterrey jack, or a mild white cheddar.
+- Cheese swaps: If not using havarti, try fontina, Gruyère, or a mild white cheddar.